 A sporty free template with front page banners and text space, and a dark aesthetic that lends a sophisticated feel without creating too much contrast.

 A classic dark theme with a familiar sidebar menu, perfect for bringing a sense of luxury and timelessness to your website.

 A welcoming free theme that uses soft earth tones, perfect for any type of natural or organic product beyond its out-of-the-box support for CBD stores.

-3dcart themes have plenty of variety in both default color schemes and layouts, both of which can be customized with our Theme Editor and Drag n' Drop HTML Builder.
+Shift4Shop themes have plenty of variety in both default color schemes and layouts, both of which can be customized with our Theme Editor and HTML Builder.
 The descriptions are only suggestions — an art gallery template or a clothing store theme can easily be adjusted to work for any business in any industry.
-While all the example themes we're showcasing on this page are free, a range of premium themes are also available with extra built-in functionality like image-based Mega menus and other advanced features.
-However, even our free themes are built to the highest quality standards using our Core Template Engine, and you never have to worry about compatibility or support.
+While all Shift4Shop themes are available for free, many have extra built-in functionality like image-based Mega Menus and other advanced features.
+All our themes are built to the highest quality standards using our Core Template Engine, and you never have to worry about compatibility or support.

-Installing a 3dcart theme is also much easier than choosing one for WooCommerce.
-We've mentioned compatibility — no version-checking needed — but 3dcart themes also have no need for obstacles like child themes to give your site a new look.
-Simply choose from your theme dashboard within the 3dcart Online Store Builder, or browse our Theme Store, and you can install your favorite theme with one click.
+Installing a Shift4Shop theme is also much easier than choosing one for WooCommerce.
+We've mentioned compatibility — no version-checking needed — but Shift4Shop themes also have no need for obstacles like child themes to give your site a new look.
+Simply choose from your theme dashboard within the Shift4Shop Online Store Builder, or browse our Theme Store, and you can install your favorite theme with one click.
 It's that simple.